-This week in the Classy Career Girl Get Ahead Club I had the opportunity to interview Debra Shigley, Author of The Go-Getter Girls Guide: Get What You Want in Work and Life (and Look Great While You’re At It).
+This week I had the opportunity to interview Debra Shigley, Author of The Go-Getter Girls Guide: Get What You Want in Work and Life (and Look Great While You’re At It).
 She earned her undergraduate degree at Harvard, and her law degree, cum laude, at Georgia State.
-She appears frequently as a career and lifestyle expert on programs such as The Today Show, CBS Early Show, The View, CNN, and ABC News, and was recognized by the National Diversity Council as one of Georgia’s fifteen Most Powerful and Influential Women.
+She frequently appears as a career and lifestyle expert on programs such as The Today Show, CBS Early Show, The View, CNN, and ABC News, and was recognized by the National Diversity Council as one of Georgia’s fifteen Most Powerful and Influential Women.

 And of course, a Classy Career Girl interview is not complete without asking my favorite question at the end of the interview!